pytest-dev/pytest/doc/en/goodpractises.rst

 Work with virtual environments
 -----------------------------------------------------------

-We recommend to use virtualenv_ environments and use pip_ (or easy_install_) for installing your application and any dependencies as well as the ``pytest`` package itself.
+We recommend to use virtualenv_ environments and pip_ for installing your application and any dependencies as well as the ``pytest`` package itself.
 This way you will get an isolated and reproducible environment.
 Given you have installed virtualenv_ and execute it from the command line, here is an example session for unix